 It is good to praise children when they do the right thing to build their confidence and show that you are proud of them, but do it in moderation and not excess.

 Parents should focus on effort and progress and not just fixed results (qualities).
 Children put more effort into learning new things if encouraged for their effort and progress and are likely to succeed.

-Parents should be good leaders: parents must be good role models to their kids.
+Parents should be good leaders: parents must be good role models.
 Modeling a positive attitude will help the child build positive self-esteem and good feelings.
-When parents do particular tasks cheerfully, they can teach their children to do the same too.
+When parents do particular tasks cheerfully, they can teach their children to do the same.
 Parents need to show their children that they have a favorable view of themselves and show that their children are lovable and capable.

 Prohibiting harsh or cruel words, removing obstacles, and providing incentives can help children develop positive self-esteem.
 It is also important that parents listen to their thoughts and opinions to commend their effort and willingness to grow and learn new things.